Appsilon/ui-styleguide/README.md

 # UI Style Guide

-The goal of this document is to create beautiful and coherent style guide for Apps, report and charts made by Appsilon.
+The goal of this document is to create beautiful and coherent style guide for Shiny apps, R markdown report and charts made by Appsilon.

+Minimum plan is to have:
+* color pallets
+* functions styling ggplots and plotly

+Nice to have:
+* ggplot theme

 ## What we need?